Amitabh-DevOps/Deployment-Strategies-kubernetes/Blue-green-deployment/README.md

 4. Kubectl Installed

-5. Kind Cluster running(Use `kind-config.yml` file present in this directory.)
+5. Kind Cluster running(Use `kind-config.yml` file present in this root directory.)

 >   [!NOTE]
 >
->   You can create Kind Cluster using command: `kind create cluster --config kind-config.yml --name dep-strg`
+>   You have to go inside root dir of this repo and create Kind Cluster using command: `kind create cluster --config kind-config.yml --name dep-strg`

 ---